Exterior of the Arktikum building in Rovaniemi Finland

 🛏️ Best Rovaniemi Hotels

-Arctic TreeHouse Hotel (boutique cabins with Northern Lights views!)
+Arctic TreeHouse Hotel (boutique cabins with potential Northern Lights views!)

-Apukka Resort (luxury glass igloos for aurora spotting; lots of activities)
+Apukka Resort (glass igloos for aurora lovers; lots of activities on-site)

 Santa Claus Holiday Village (family-friendly cabins with personal saunas)